alexmoy01/alexmoy01.github.io/projects/taiwan.md

 - **Week 8+**: Debugging hardware/software integration.

 ---
-## Key Learnings
+## Next Steps
-- End-to-end workflow from schematic to tested hardware
+- Taking and saving measurements from the oscilloscope to the laptop
-- Debugging soldering and PCB-level issues in real hardware
-- Writing and testing embedded drivers for SPI and I²C
-- Integrating multiple ICs on a single test platform
+- Adding other ICs such as the gyroscope, accelerometer, actuator, etc
+- Prospective linked projects: RF Signal Project